geordieek/free-oracle-vps/README.md

 It is recommended to use Tailscale to access code-server.
 This is the default behaviour and set with `expose_code_server_tailscale: true` in `ansible/.env.yml`.
 You will then be able to access your code-server at your tailscale hostname eg. `my-server.tail423678ad.ts.net`.

 If you set `expose_code_server_public: true` in `ansible/.env.yml` and configure your DNS records, you can access code-server at `https://code.your-domain.com`.
-This is not recommended as it is currently only secured with a password.
+In the current config, nginx only serves `code.your-domain.com` when a Cloudflare header is present, and requires a Cloudflare header to access it, so you will need to either setup Cloudflare proxies (free), change it or use Tailscale.

 The code-server password is set in `ansible/.env.yml` as `code_server_password`.

 Copy your VS Code settings to `ansible/roles/code-server/files/settings.json` to copy them to the server.

 NOTE: If you're on an iPad, you may have issues accessing the tailscale hostname due to iOS DNS resolution intercepting tailscale.
 See this issue here: https://github.com/tailscale/tailscale/issues/12563.
 The provided fix worked for me.

+### Cloudflare

+- If you want to expose code server publicly, I strongly suggest adding extra security beyond just a password.
+This setup uses Cloudflare Access to gate access to code server, as such, you will need to setup cloudflare proxies to access it.
+- The `code` subdomain is proxied and gated by Cloudflare Access, and nginx requires a Cloudflare header to access it.

 ### Tailscale